hamlet-framework/http-message/README.md

 ## Outstanding tasks

-- Fix Psalm warnings and add proper types everywhere
+- Generally not interested in bending the code the pacify static analysers
-- Integrate with Travis CI
+- Integrate with Travis CI at one point
-- Add benchmark project `hamlet-framework/http-message-spec`